 Roetman joined The Connection after more than three years at the Hobbs News-Sun, a daily newspaper in Hobbs, N.M., where he covered high school and small college sports.
 The News-Sun promoted Roetman to sports editor after two months as a sportswriter.

 The Portland, Ore., native graduated from the University of Oregon in 2005.
 He contributed to the student newspaper, the Oregon Daily Emerald, as a freelancer or staff writer for three years, including covering the football and men’s basketball teams.

-The Westfield field hockey team defeated West Springfield 7-0 on Tuesday.
+The Robinson field hockey team defeated Centreville 3-0 on Monday.

 T.C.
 Williams wins shootout against Lee, 40-38.

 T.C.
 Williams quarterback Darius Holland accounted for five touchdowns against Lee on Oct.
 18.